danzsmith53/tensorsets/README.md

 ## Roadmap

 - v0 will wrap the existing python examples with some bash glue: https://github.com/tensorflow/tensorflow/tree/master/tensorflow/tools/dist_test
-- v1 will alow more flexibility, incorporate learnings from v0, and be re-implemented in Go.
+- v1 will allow more flexibility, incorporate learnings from v0, and will be re-implemented in Go.